UNFmontreal/toad/doc/toad/src/en/tasks/04-Correction.md

 ### Articles

 Andersson, J. L. R., Skare, S., & Ashburner, J. (2003).
-How to correct susceptibility distortions in spin-echo echo-planar images: application to diffusion tensor imaging. *NeuroImage, 20(2), 870-88*.
-Retrieved from http://www.ncbi.nlm.nih.gov/pubmed/14568458
+How to correct susceptibility distortions in spin-echo echo-planar images: application to diffusion tensor imaging. *NeuroImage, 20(2)*, 870-888. [<a href="http://www.ncbi.nlm.nih.gov/pubmed/14568458" target="_blank">Link to the article</a>]